 - Keep an experienced development team on-call

-- Treat maintenance as a continuous growth opportunity that loops
+- Treat maintenance as a continuous and ongoing growth

 If you’re looking for a reliable app development agency to help with ongoing app support, we’d love to talk!
-From post-launch strategy to bug fixes and feature rollouts, our team can act as an extension of yours, so you can focus on growing your business.
+From app development and post-launch strategy to bug fixes and feature rollouts, our team can act as an extension of yours, so you can focus on growing your business.